shiroyasha/blog-source/source/posts/2017-01-08-better-sleep.html.md

 when I was younger because I could usually sleep in every morning.

 However, as I got older this balance was ruined.
-I had to realize the sad truth that this world is optimized for early birds, people who can wake up before 7am and be full of energy.
+I had to realize the sad truth that this world is optimized for early birds &mdash; people who can wake up before 7am and be full of energy.

 I hit the bottom last year.
 I waked up at 8am every morning, and got back from working out at 11pm just to binge watch YouTube till 1:30am.
 Sleeping less than